 BolehVPN also offers okayish performance for Torrenting, not too good, not too bad.
 The trouble here is in its reach.
 The major streaming swarms in the world are not in the P2P locations offered by BolehVPN, so the speeds do get slow.

-Both of these features i.e. Netflix unblocking and Torrenting support can only be accessed if you download and access the right server configuration files.
+Both of these features i.e. unblocking US Netflix and Torrenting support can only be accessed if you download and access the right server configuration files.
 BolehVPN has earmarked these files as “Streaming Support”’ and “BolehFlix”.